Sukhdeep-SinghSaini/File-Integrity-Checker/README.md

 The File Integrity Checker developed using Python with a Tkinter-based GUI is a practical and user-friendly solution for monitoring file changes and ensuring data integrity.
 By combining the power of cryptographic hashing with an accessible interface, this project addresses a vital need in cybersecurity and file management.
 It also demonstrates key concepts in Python programming, GUI development, and security principles, making it a valuable academic and practical endeavor.

+## 👨‍💻 Author

+Made with ❤️ by Sukhdeep Singh

 # Output

 ![Image](https://github.com/user-attachments/assets/8a20a632-afaa-46a0-af83-c91aa731dc82)